influxdata/telegraf/plugins/inputs/openweathermap/README.md

   ## "metric", "imperial", or "standard".
   # units = "metric"

+  ## Style to query the current weather; available options
+  ##   batch      -- query multiple cities at once using the "group" endpoint
+  ##   individual -- query each city individually using the "weather" endpoint
+  ## You should use "individual" here as it is documented and provides more
+  ## frequent updates.
+The default is "batch" for backward compatibility.
+  # query_style = "batch"

   ## Query interval to fetch data.
   ## By default the gloabl 'interval' setting is used.
 You should override the
   ## interval here if the global setting is shorter than 10 minutes as